 - In a heatproof bowl over a pan of simmering water (do not let the bowl touch the water), melt together the chocolate and butter.
 Cool 15 minutes.

-- In a large bowl, whisk together the eggs.
-Whisk in the brown sugar, corn syrup, and salt.
+- In a large bowl, whisk together the eggs, brown sugar, corn syrup, vanilla, and salt.
 Whisk in the cooled melted chocolate.
 Stir in 3/4 cup pecan halves and 1/2 cup coconut.

-- Place the pie plate on a baking sheet.
-Pour in the filling then top with the remaining 1 cup pecan halves and 1/2 cup coconut.
-Bake 50-60 minutes or until the middle is puffed up and the filling has a very slight wiggle when you gently shake it.
-Cool completely to room temperature before serving (do not cut while warm).
+- Transfer filling to cooled pie crust then top with the remaining 1 cup pecan halves and 1/2 cup coconut.
+Bake 50-60 minutes or until it reaches an internal temperature of 200F (it'll puff and have a slight wiggle).
+Cool completely before serving (do not cut while warm).

 Notes